BesoGenebashvili/BlogEngine/README.md

 ## Run on local
 - Clone the repository
-- To create the database for this project, open it in Visual Studio and set the **BlogEngine.Core** project as the default project in **Package Manager Console**.
+- To create the database for this project, open it in Visual Studio and set the **BlogEngine.Server** as startup project and **BlogEngine.Core** as the default project in **Package Manager Console**.
 Then enter `Update-Database`.
 This should create and setup your database for the project.
+- Set multiple startup projects in the following order
+  - **BlogEngine.Server**
+  - **BlogEngine.Client**
 - Login with the default admin account:
   - **Email**: Admin@gmail.com
   - **Password**: Admin